arjunparashar/MovRev/README.md

 # MovRev
-A Website which helps in posting reviews of movies
+A Website which helps in posting movie reviews